VogtRyan/Pisces/README.txt

 5. Example Pwgen Usage

-To generate a 24-character password guaranteed to contain at least one uppercase letter, one lowercase letter, one number, and one special character:
+To generate a 24-character password guaranteed to contain at least one uppercase letter, one lowercase letter, one digit, and one special character:

     $ pwgen